-Yes, Gradescope is working hard to help you prevent cheating and collusion through several different features including enforcing time limits, hiding assessment questions, and offering various exam security and proctoring tools.
-Check out Gradescope's current offerings below, and stay tuned for more proctoring and collusion prevention options soon.
+Yes, Gradescope is working hard to help you prevent cheating and collusion through several different features including enforcing time limits, hiding assessment questions, and offering various exam security tools.
+Check out Gradescope's current offerings below, and stay tuned for more security and collusion-prevention options soon.

 - Time limits: Except for on Programming Assignments, instructors have the option to enforce a time limit, which helps prevent collusion by reducing the length of time students have access to assessment content.